vnagaraju14/SFRAT_Automated-Report-Generation/README.md

 Acknowledgement
 --------------
-This research was supported by Natioanl Aeronautics and Space Administration (NASA) SARP under Grant Number (#).
+This research was supported by the Natioanl Aeronautics and Space Administration (NASA) SARP under Grant Number (#).